By David H. Rothman

 In a related vein, librarians could join educators in teaching genuine critical thinking and information literacy so students and other library-goers would be less vulnerable to malarkey from demagogues and their cults, whether left- or right-wingers.
 Of course, full media literacy cannot happen without the imparting of traditional literacy—the very forte of librarians.

 But let’s say even those arguments won’t sway you.
 Then consider that an endowment could make more books and more services available to all in a cost-efficient way, leveraging technology.
-Furthermore, while the endowment would give heavy attention to the needs of underserved areas, it could still award innovation-related grants and others to libraries in well-off districts.
+While the endowment would give heavy attention to the needs of underserved areas, it could still award innovation-related grants and others to libraries in well-off districts.
 Come up with the right idea, Beverly Hills, and you, too, could end up with a grant.

 Summing up the Wilmington Trust-sponsored study in 2014, Pensions and Investments reported that “Library foundations supporting presidential and public libraries have an estimated combined $2.5 billion to $3 billion in assets.